Lattices in the cohomology of $U(3)$ arithmetic manifolds: Lattices in locally algebraic representations

 \subsection{Lattices via Morita theory}

-In this subsection, we use Morita theory to explicitly describe the moduli of lattices in $K$-representations.
-The idea to use Morita theory to describe the moduli of lattices was suggested by David Helm (see Section 1.6 of \cite{1305.1594}) and carried out in \cite{types}.
+In this subsection, we use Morita theory to explicitly describe the moduli of lattices in a given residually multiplicity free $K$-representation.
+The idea to use Morita theory to describe the moduli of lattices was suggested by David Helm (see \cite[\S 1.6]{1305.1594}).